opitzconsulting/orcas/_docs/en/dbdoc.md

 ###1.3.
 Configuration of the process

-All table groups, the style and the diagramms as well as the structure of the diagramms will be defined in **&lt;config&gt;**.
+All table groups, the style, the diagrams and their structure will be defined in **&lt;config&gt;**.

 <br/>